The Allied Health Practice Setup Guide

 Can I find this online for free?

 The reference material, yes.
 Four chapters' worth is free on this site.
-What doesn't exist anywhere is a single resource covering the decisions specific to EPs going private: should you do it, how to price, how to build GP referrals when they don't know what you do, and what order to tackle it.
-There's virtually nothing written for EPs on the business side.
+What doesn't exist anywhere is a single resource covering the decisions specific to EPs going private.
+Should you do it, how to price, how to build GP referrals when they don't know what you do, and what order to tackle it.
+There's very little written for EPs on the business side.

 Is this relevant to my state or territory?